Nimdy/SELKS-Install-from-source/readme.md

  Clone GIT from SELKS for staging files required system config
  =
- ##### The install script will copy these over to the correct directories and then ask you to reboot
+ ##### The install script copies the SELKS staging files for later use.
+After the install is complete, do a system reboot.

 ```sh
 sudo git clone https://github.com/StamusNetworks/SELKS.git SELKS_CONFIGS